-We entered into an employment agreement with Bernard Gutmann, our Executive Vice President, Chief Financial Officer, and Treasurer, effective on September 26, 2012.
+We entered into an employment agreement with Bernard Gutmann, our Executive Vice President, Chief Financial Officer, and Treasurer, effective September 26, 2012.
 The agreement does not have a specified termination date.
-The employment agreement entitled Mr. Gutmann to an initial base salary of \$396,000, subject to Board review from time to time, and sets a target percentage of base salary for purposes of our bonus programs, subject to Board action and review from time to time.
+The employment agreement entitles Mr. Gutmann to a base salary, initially set at \$396,000, subject to Board review from time to time, and sets a target percentage of base salary for purposes of our bonus programs, subject to Board action and review from time to time.
 In addition, the employment agreement entitles Mr. Gutmann to a monthly car allowance of \$1,200 and the reimbursement of up to \$10,000 of financial planning expenses annually.